Under 2 hours

 - Brush clean.

-Tip: When learning how to stain furniture, remember that a chemical wood stain remover, used to manufacturer's instructions, can extract stain from places the sander can't reach.
+Tip: When learning how to stain furniture, remember that a chemical wood stain remover can extract stain from places the sander can't reach.
+Follow the manufacturer's instructions for using chemical stain removers.

 Wet the Wood

 - Wipe down the wood to raise the grain.
-If you don't raise the grain now, the stain will raise it later, but re-sanding to get the wood smooth again removes much of the stain.
+If you don't raise the grain at this point in the process, the stain will raise it later.
+However, re-sanding to get the wood smooth again removes much of the stain.

 - Remove dust with a clean cloth.